|

 host-family had made, and went over to greet them.
 Within 24 tear-soaked hours

-of my family’s soy-bean tofu bread, Celine Dion music and incense, I had discovered the
+of my family’s soy-bean tofu bread, Celine Dion music and incense I brought

 two keys to happiness.
-First, junk food and second, my friends and family back
+First, junk food and plenty of it, and second, my friends and family back

 home.
 I decided new experiences were not worth having if you cannot share them

-with people you care about.
+with people you already care about.
 I already had those people, no need to stay in

 Canada; I would be on a plane home by the end of the week.
+I hated it all.
 Ok, so maybe that was

 are twenty years old and have voluntarily uprooted your knowledge of life, what